Indicators for monitoring sustainable development goals17 sustainable development goals

 In France, the Ministry of Ecological and Solidarity Transition and the Ministry for Europe and Foreign Affairs coordinate and support the implementation of the SDGs.

-In addition to this political guidance, INSEE coordinates statistical work on the indicators for global, regional and national monitoring.
+In addition to this political guidance, INSEE coordinates statistical work on indicators for national monitoring.
+It is also part of the Inter-Agency and Expert Group on Sustainable Devlopment Goal (IAEG-SDGs), which ensures the selection and implementation of international indicators.

 At national level, in conjunction with the publication by the French General Commission for Sustainable Development of a report on the SDGs in 2016, INSEE carried out a census of producers of official statistics to gauge the feasibility and availability of the statistical indicators in France.